GitHub-Actions-migration-hands-on/github-terraform-oidc-ci-cd/README.md

 github_organisation_target = "my-organization"
 ```

-> NOTE if you wish to use the Azure Active Directory Service Principal approach rather than a User Assigned Managed Identity, then also add this setting to `terraform.tfvars`:
+> NOTE if you wish to use the Microsoft Entra ID Service Principal approach rather than a User Assigned Managed Identity, then also add this setting to `terraform.tfvars`:

 ```
 use_managed_identity = false